henrik7264/RxROS/README.md

 cd projects/build
 cmake -G"Unix Makefiles" -DCMAKE_C_COMPILER=gcc -DCMAKE_CXX_COMPILER=g++ -DCMAKE_BUILD_TYPE=RelWithDebInfo -B. ../CMake
 make
-make install
+sudo make install
 ```
-After installation you can remove the RxCpp directory.
-The nedded C++ files have been installed in /usr/include/rxcpp.
+After the installation has completed you can remove the RxCpp directory.
+The needed C++ header files have been installed in /usr/include/rxcpp.

 5. RxROS
 Finally we have come to the RxROS project.
 To install RxROS do the following: